 InterruptedException when this schedulable is interrupted by RealtimeThread.interrupt or AsynchronouslyInterruptedException.fire while it is waiting.

 IllegalArgumentException when time represents a relative time less than zero.
 IllegalMonitorStateException when target is not locked by the caller.

-UnsupportedOperationException when the wait operation is not supported using the clock associated with time.
+Inequivortion State Exception when the wait operation is not supported.